c-o-pr/ddrescue-helper/README.md

 A growing list of fixes and improvements are under consideration.

-## TODOs Usability
+## TODOS FOR USABILITY

 **General**

+- [ ] ADD Option to zap within the GPT, then copy the redundant GPT over the primary.
+- [ ] ADD Other file system types alternate format recovery options
+- [ ] ADD 4K block size option to ddrescue for 4K Advanced Format Drives
 - [ ] ADD Mount device to chosen dir
-- [ ] ADD Option to ZAP if READ test succeeds
 - [ ] XXX Ensure no volume metadata dependencies for pathological case.
 - [ ] ADD ZAP part table area and recover partition table from backup for case of apparently unformatted drive
 - [ ] ADD auto-detection and installation of supporting tools on Linux.
 - [ ] XXX Test zap of a file
 - [ ] ADD Linux UUID reset (macOS tools are unreliable)
 - [ ] ADD Consistency checks for volume names matching map metadata
-- [ ] ADD System detection of ddrescue version or options
-- [ ] ADD Detection of Linux systemd support for auto-unmounting
 - [ ] ADD selectable rate limit for -P
 - [ ] XXX For partitions, check that device partition label matches the map.
-- [ ] XXX Devices must be "/dev/" specced although this could be inferred
+- [ ] XXX Devices must be "/dev/" specced although this could be inferred--normalize
 - [ ] XXX Verify LABEL tolerates whitespace or disallow.
-- [ ] ADD a summary of unreadable blocks in output of -Z, inc failed retry
+- [ ] ADD Output a uniquely-named summary of unreadable blocks in output of -Z, inc failed retry
-- [ ] ADD improve signal handling for suspend / resume / abort of helper. currently ^C doesn't work after ^Z
 - [ ] ADD Save the ddrescue work summaries for each run so that progress can be examined.
 - [ ] ADD Input a list of files to copy (source) and a tree of metadata.
 - [ ] ADD pass additional options to ddrescue
-- [ ] ADD Option to zap within the GPT, then copy the redundant GPT over the primary.
 - [ ] ADD /dev/ specific fstab entries to prevent auto-mount; including adding and removal without a corresponding drive present.
 - [ ] XXX Reports inconsistent about inclusion of all blocks vs. summary between macOS and Linux.
+- [ ] ADD Detection of Linux systemd support for auto-unmounting
+- [ ] ADD improve signal handling for suspend / resume / abort of helper. currently ^C doesn't work after ^Z
+- [ ] ADD Option to ZAP even if READ test succeeds
+- [x] ADD System detection of ddrescue version or options: ADDED check for direct I/O capability but not a comprehensive version review
+- [x] XXX Normalize get_fs_tyoe
+- [x] XXX The warning for ZAP overlapping format datastructures needs to be device format aware-- drive versus volume
 - [x] ADD Improve situational awareness of the EFI service partition re MBR
 - [x] ADD fsck whole drive format vs. volumes.
 - [x] ADD -p -z -Z checks for unmanageably large numbers of problem blocks in the map